Lesson 1 – Critical and Systems Evaluation of News Articles

 Three groups have prepared variations for teaching this lesson.

-- The California State Board of Education has offer this alternative via their publicly available Framework as part of Chapter 7.2.
+I. The California State Board of Education has recommended using word clouds as a variation via their publicly available Framework as part of Chapter 7.2.
 We have slightly adapted their recommendations here:

 - Monitor the results as they are submitted.

 - Paste the keywords into a word cloud generator (where the keywords appear in an image with the font size of each word proportional to how often it is used).
 CO2 is by far the largest word and a number of other words were utilized multiple times.